 While spending time in Paradise Valley, you can take a quick trip to nearby Livingston, Montana.
 This historic train town is towards the north entrance of Yellowstone.
 Many folks in the area know Livingston as the original gateway into Yellowstone country.

 A day trip to this amazing location with family and friends helps you learn more about Montana.
-This lovely town is surrounded by four mountain ranges and offers much for indoor and outdoor adventure-seekers.
+Four mountain ranges surround this lovely town and offers much for indoor and outdoor adventure-seekers.

 Livingston is home to the Yellowstone Gateway Museum and a historic town with much to reveal.
 The western-style old city has many brick buildings and western fronts.
 Also, there are lots of fun activities like fishing, canoeing, and kayaking that you can do here.